- To gain an insight into the gendered impacts of the refugee crisis in Europe.

 - To improve the cross-over between migration/intercultural education, gender/masculinity, and violence prevention.

 FOMEN’s intervention / education program aims to work with male migrants and refugees in form of dialogue-oriented seminars, to encourage but also challenge their reflection on the topics of gender roles, self-care, social relations, violence prevention and caring masculinities.
 These workshops will be held in several languages with interpreters and conducted through culturally sensitive methods.

-FOMEN is offering Capacity Building Programs for professionals who are working in the field of migration, gender-based-violence prevention and gender & masculinities.
+FOMEN is offering Capacity-Building Programmes for professionals who are working in the field of migration, gender-based-violence prevention and gender & masculinities.
 These workshops aim to improve skills, competences and knowledge of professionals based on gender sensitive and violence-preventive work with male migrants and refugees.